Qowaiv/qowaiv-json/README.md

 Serializing data using JSON is de facto the default.
 However, .NET has no generic interface in the standard library to implement.

-The solution provided her, is a (naming) convention based one:
+The solution provided here, is a (naming) convention based one, to serialize Single Value Objects: Value Objects that can be represented by a single scalar.

 1. There should be a public static factory method `FromJson(string)` returning a new instance of the Single Value Object (SVO).